DavidMercier/NIMS/doc/python_abaqus.rst

 by default to be isotropic.
 The density is set by default to 1.0.

 ..  note::
-    Young's moduli are in GPa
+    Young's moduli are in GPa.

 Contact definition
 ---------------------------------